 SERVICES AND EVENTS ARE A MIX OF IN-PERSON, ZOOM AND HYBRID

-Sonoma county public health orders are now allowing us to conduct in person Shabbat morning services, and some indoor meetings, while most evening services and meetings remain on Zoom.
+We are now conducting in person Shabbat morning services, and some indoor meetings, while most evening services and meetings remain on Zoom.
 We will also have the sanctuary open on Friday evenings for special speakers and occasions, including Shabbat dinner on the first Friday of the month.
 Our Shabbat services are a true hybrid with active participants on Zoom.
-Mask mandates have been lifted for our situation, though people can and do wear them.
+Mask mandates have been lifted for our situation, though people should and do wear them.
 See Beth Ami Virtual Week for details.

 Saturday Shabbat morning services in person and on Zoom, 9:30 am, lead by Rabbi Mordecai Miller and congregants.
 There are hearing assistance devices for in-person attendees and captioning available on Zoom.
 We have resumed lunches after Shabbat morning services.
 They are prepared by the Kitchen Committee, and tables are set up in the breezeway outside.

 Saturday night Mincha starts about an hour before Havdalah time, followed by study of a prayer, Maariv and Havdalah: bring Havdallah candle, spicebox and wine.

 Beth Ami Virtual Week chart with Zoom links Beth Ami Virtual Week

 Closed Captioning/ Live Transcript instructions Closed Caption Instructions for Beth Ami